Nike682631/Nike682631/README.md

 ## :book: About me
 - 🖥 Software Developer
-- 🎓 Electronics and instrumentation from  J.C.
-Bose University of Science and technology, class of 2023
 - I like to travel and play sports particularly football and basketball.
 - I use Arch